Explore health content from A to Z.

 The goal in treating torticollis is to relax the neck muscles.
 The best approach will depend on the cause of the problem.
 In most cases, one or more of the following may be given:

-Medications to help relax the muscles and reduce swelling
+Medicines to help relax the muscles and reduce swelling

 Hot and cold compresses to help ease muscle tightness